Alistair Rennie

-Alistair Rennie is a Scottish author of weird fantasy and horror fiction, known for his weird fantasy novel, BleakWarrior, published by Blood Bound Books in 2016.
+Alistair Rennie is a Scottish author of weird fantasy and horror fiction, known for his weird fantasy novel, BleakWarrior, published by Blood Bound Books in 2016, and his short story collection, HardWeird, published by Blood Bound Books in 2024.
 He lives in Edinburgh, Scotland, and has lived for ten years in Bologna, Italy.
-He is also the creator of the dark ambient music project Ruptured World which released its first album, Exoplanetary, on the dark ambient music label Cryo Chamber (Simon Heath) in August 2018.
-Ruptured World has since released several albums, including Archeoplanetary (August 2019), Interplanetary (June 2020), Shore Rituals (April 2021) and Xenoplanetary (January 2023).
+He is the creator of the dark ambient music project Ruptured World which released its first album, Exoplanetary, on the dark ambient music label Cryo Chamber (Simon Heath) in August 2018.
+Ruptured World has since released several albums, including Archeoplanetary (August 2019), Interplanetary (June 2020), Shore Rituals (April 2021), Xenoplanetary (January 2023) and Void Rituals (February 2024).
+Rennie has also released an electronic music album under the name Exosferics, called Demiurgic Velocities of Arcane Signals, which was released in 2024 by the US-based record label Shady Ridge Records.

 Education

 A former painter and decorator, Rennie has studied at the University of Aberdeen and the University of Edinburgh and holds a PhD in literature based on the work of Robert Louis Stevenson and Canadian critic Northrop Frye.
 He also holds an M.Sc. in Sound Design and Audiovisual Practice from the University of Glasgow.

 Career

 Rennie has published numerous short stories in several acclaimed anthologies and magazines, including the New Weird anthology, Weird Tales magazine, Electric Velocipede, Mythic Delirium and Shadowed Realms.

 Author Jeff VanderMeer (who, together with Ann VanderMeer, published some of Rennie's earliest works) has said of him: "Without having any wish to start a new moment or movement, I'd call him kind of 'Next Weird'.
 His work is transgressive and hard-edged and yet sometimes also experimental, while the influences seem to be everything from, well, authors typified as New Weird to mainstream literary to graphic novels."

 Rennie is also a musician and a creator of electronic dark ambient music.
 Under the name of Ruptured World, he released his first album, "Exoplanetary", with the dark ambient music label Cryo Chamber, run by Simon Heath of Atrium Carceri, in August 2018.
-Ruptured World released a second album with Cryo Chamber, called Archeoplanetary, in July 2019, a third, called Interplanetary, in June 2020., and a fourth, called Shore Rituals, in April 2021.
+Ruptured World released a second album with Cryo Chamber, called Archeoplanetary, in July 2019, and has since released several albums, including Interplanetary (June 2020), Shore Rituals (April 2021), Xenoplanetary (January 2023), and Void Rituals (February, 2024).
+Rennie is also an electronic music producer who goes under the name of Exosferics.
+Exosferics released its debut album Demiurgic Velocities of Arcane Signals on Shady Ridge Records in September 2024.